-Approximately 88% of Mosaic's worldwide total direct energy consumption in 2020 was from two sources: waste heat from sulfuric acid production and natural gas.
+Approximately 93 percent of Mosaic's worldwide total direct energy consumption in 2021 was from two sources: waste heat from sulfuric acid production and natural gas.
 The remaining portion was made up of petroleum products and propane.

 TOTAL DIRECT ENERGY CONSUMPTION BY SOURCE (MILLION GJ)